RPGrimes/CV/README.md

 #### Senior Engineer (June 2019 to August 2021)
 #### Engineer (September 2016 to June 2019)

+- Working at a geotechnical and geoenvironmental consultancy
 - Management and supervision of geotechnical and geoenvironmental ground investigation teams throughout London and southern England
 - Client liason for a number of major clients and responsible for company relationship building with a further range of clients including local authorities, architects, civil engineers and developers
 - Formal mentor for both graduate and junior engineers